JeysonHilario/hotspot-mikrotik-js/README.md

 To redirect users to the authentication system, configure Mikrotik's firewall rules and DHCP settings to ensure requests pass through the Node.js authentication service.

 ## 📡 API Endpoints
-- 🔑 `POST /authenticate` – Validates user credentials and grants access.
+- 🔑 `POST api/validation` – Validates user credentials and grants access.
-- 🔄 `GET /status` – Checks session status.
-- 🚪 `POST /logout` – Terminates user session.

 ## 🔐 Security Considerations
 - 🔒 Ensure HTTPS is enabled to protect user data.